-A State Act in which a state joins an interstate compact to elect the President and Vice-President of the United States by national popular vote.
+A State Act ratifying an interstate compact to elect the President and Vice-President of the United States by national popular vote.

-- A state's slate of electors will be awarded to the candidate with a plurality of the national (instead of statewide) popular vote. - The law takes effect in each state in the compact when the compact reaches 270 electoral votes.
+- A state's slate of electors will be awarded to the candidate with a plurality of the national (instead of statewide) popular vote. - The law will take effect when the compact of states enacting the National Popular Vote Bill reaches at least 270 electoral votes.